ryanfaerman/php-crontab-manager/README.md

 ------------

-If you are willing to use this tool as other user be sure enable appropriate entry into end of suroers file (visudo) for ex.:
+If you are willing to use this tool as other user be sure enable appropriate entry into end of sudoers file (`visudo`) for ex.:

     %developers ALL=(www-data)NOPASSWD:/usr/bin/crontab

-Above meens that users in group `developers` can run program `crontab` as user `www-data` without password
+Above means that users in a group `developers` can run program `crontab` as user `www-data` without need to enter the password.

 Usage
 -----